HOME – CAST AND CREW – DIRECT SUPPORT – STORE – FOLLOW

 The Suit also celebrates the quiet strength of kindness and earned wisdom.
 Ava, a middle-aged Black woman, is not the stereotype typically at the center of a thriller narrative.
 And yet her experience, presence, and moral center carry the day.
 These earned traits come from a life of fighting for visibility, recognition, and too often, survival.

 Finally, I wrote this story so that it could only be filmed in Washington.
 It is a tour of Puget Sound, showing off our natural and cultural richness.
 It will drip forest greens, misty blues, and old-brick reds.
 The Pacific Northwest is one of America’s most distinctive and yet under-filmed regions.
-I hope to use its expansive beauty and mystery to push back the boundaries of my audience’s imaginations, just as it did for me.

 – Paul DH Benedict